 Trying to work while underslept can significantly impact job performance.
 Without enough sleep, processes throughout the body work suboptimally.
 Neurons in the brain become overworked, impairing thinking, slowing physical reactions, and leaving people feeling emotionally drained.
 These short-term side effects of sleep deprivation can wreak havoc on a day’s work.
 Chronic sleep deprivation can have even more drastic consequences, including an increased risk of obesity, heart disease, cognitive decline, and dementia.

 Sleep loss can make it more challenging to maintain focus, attention, and vigilance.
 Feeling drowsy and trying to stay awake takes a lot of mental energy, making it more difficult to stay focused on long tasks and those that require concentration.
-This decrease in focus is often related to the impact ofmicrosleeps, which are momentary (0.5 to 15 second) episodes of sleep that cause lapses in attention.
+This decrease in focus may be related to the impact of microsleeps, which are momentary (0.5 to 15 second) episodes of non-responsiveness that cause lapses in attention.

 Working while underslept can leave people feeling more irritable, angry, and vulnerable to stress.
 In stressful or negative situations emotional reactions are amplified, leading to overreacting at inappropriate times.
 Stress and irritability felt during the workday can then carry over into home life, making it more difficult to fall asleep.
 Over time, chronic sleep loss increases the risk of more serious mental health conditions, like anxiety and depression, that can make being productive at work even more challenging.

 Fatigue has a massive economic impact, costing employers billions of dollars a year.
 It’s estimated that reductions in productivity, motivation, and health care costs related to fatigue cost individual employers around $1,967 annually per employee.
 When these losses in productivity are added up, fatigue at work costs U.S. companies around $136.4 billion dollars a year.